http://www.triang.nl/images/logowebsite.gif

 This is a mid 1950's "inter Island Transport" from New Zealand

-this model shows flared guards and a different grill to the early 1960 model.
+This cement truck was probably made in the 1965 era, this model shows flared guards and a different grill to the early 1960 model.

 The pictures below and the information came from an American collector Jim O' Clair.

 Boomaroo made several floor trains as well, I have included pictures of them.
 I have one of the 36-36 engines.
-There was also a trolley car similar to the Chein 270 but in the same colours as the 36-36.
+There was also a trolley car similar to the Chein 270 but in the same colors as the 36-36.

 They are very similar in size to Marx floor trains of the 1930s, in fact the Boomaroo train cars match well to the Marx "LUMAR" floor trains, which are miscategorized as standard gauge.